It’s debate night in America, and President Donald Trump is expected to face questions about his handling of the coronavirus pandemic and the economy.

 Stocks were up 79% at this point in Barack Obama’s presidency, about three years into the recovery from the Great Recession.
 And they were much weaker under George W. Bush, down about 16% as stocks remained low for years after the September 11th attacks and the dot-com boom and bust that occurred in the first year of his presidency.

 The Covid-19 pandemic is unlike those other crises in that it started as a global health crisis and led to government-mandated business closures to contain the virus.
 More than 200,000 people have died in the United States due to coronavirus complications.
 And as of August, 13 million Americans were unemployed.

 Despite the turmoil, the stock market has staged a faster rebound than most of the economy since late March.
 The gap between Wall Street and Main Street has rarely seemed this wide.

-CNN Business updates this tracker at the end of each month.
+CNN Business updates this tracker periodically.

 Diana Walker/Time Life Pictures/Getty Images

 President Ronald Reagan’s first four years in the White House weren’t particularly lucrative for Wall Street.

 Crushed by Federal Reserve Chairman Paul Volcker’s war on inflation, the economy stumbled into a brief recession in July 1981.
 Unemployment spiked to nearly 11%.